webdriverio/webdriverio/website/docs/api/Browser.md

 ---
-id: browserobject
+id: browser
 title: The Browser Object
 ---

 The browser object is the session instance you use to control the browser or mobile device with.
-If you use the WDIO test runner, you can access the WebDriver instance through the global `browser` or `driver` object.
+If you use the WDIO test runner, you can access the WebDriver instance through the global `browser` or `driver` object or import it using [`@wdio/globals`](/docs/api/globals).
+If you use WebdriverIO in standalone mode the browser object is returned by the [`remote`](/docs/api/modules#remoteoptions-modifier) method.

 The session is initialized by the test runner.
 The same goes for ending the session.
 This is also done by the test runner process.